 - a.
 An existing natural feature makes it impractical to locate an accessory building in the rear or side yard without drastically modifying the natural feature itself.
 For the purposes of this section, natural features shall only include a creek, ravine or steep slope. - b.
 The proposed location of the accessory building shall comply with the setback requirements of a principal building. - c.
 The proposed location of the building on the parcel will take maximum advantage of natural screening provided by existing vegetation.
 Natural vegetative screening of the accessory building from adjoining properties is a major consideration for front yard locations. - d.
 The variance granted shall be the minimum variance that will make possible a reasonable placement of the accessory building. - e.
 The variance granted shall be in harmony with the intent of this ordinance and will not be injurious to the neighborhood, and otherwise detrimental to the public interest. - 2.
 Detached accessory buildings shall not be located closer than five feet (5') to any rear lot line.
 Detached accessory buildings shall maintain the same side yard set back as principal structures.
 Detached accessory buildings shall not be closer than forty feet (40') to the water's edge in the case of a waterfront lot, except that pump houses may be located within forty feet (40') of the water's edge if they do not exceed three feet (3') in height.
 Detached accessory buildings shall not occupy more than thirty percent (30%) of any required rear yard area. - 3.
-A detached accessory building may be constructed, erected, or placed in the front yard of any waterfront lot which is platted or otherwise of record as of the effective date of this Ordinance, if it is located not less than twenty (20) feet from the edge of the street. - (g) Height.
+A detached accessory building may be constructed, erected, or placed in the front yard of any waterfront lot if it is located not less than the required front yard setback for a principal building in the zoning district within which the property is located.
+No more than twenty percent (20%) of the portion of the detached accessory building facing the street, measured drip line to drip line, may be located in the area between the principal building and the street, where the area is formed by lines drawn from the opposite ends of the principal building facing the street, when the lines form right angles with the front lot line adjacent to the street right-of-way; further, the detached accessory building shall be set back from the side lot line at least five (5) feet, measured from the drip line. - (g) Height.
 For all accessory buildings, the maximum height shall not exceed that of the principal building, but in no case be higher than twenty-four (24) feet; except in the AG District on parcels of more than ten (10) acres used as farms, as defined in Section 2.3. - (h) Private Garage Customary.
 A customary private garage may consist of any one (1) private garage attached to a principal dwelling unit, or in its place, any one (1) detached private garage.

-Provided the regulations of this Section are met, one customary private garage is permitted by right on any lot or parcel occupied for residential purposes, upon approval of the Building Inspector.
-However, private garages are regulated in the AG, RP, R-1, and R-2 Districts as follows:
+Provided the regulations of this Section are met, one (1) customary private garage is permitted by right on any lot or parcel occupied for residential purposes, upon approval of the Building Inspector.
+However, private garages are regulated in the AG, RP, R-1, R-2 and L Districts as follows: